Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Methods

 may be asymptotically normal (after being properly centered).

 Unfortunately, this is not the case in general.
 In Figure~\ref{fig: motivation}, we demonstrate this phenomenon with dimension $p = 50$ and a sample size $ n= 100$.
 It is the all-tie case $\Theta = [p]$ with IID standard normal coordinates of $X$.
-The histogram is obtained from $10^3$ repeats.
-We observe the simple sample-splitting method {\tt split} is left-skewed with a visible irregular tail in green color.
-Note that the test statistics related to simple split are more dispersed than normal on both tails, which will hurt both the validity and finite-sample power.
+The empirical distribution is obtained from $10^3$ repeats.
+We observe the simple LOO method {\tt split} is left-skewed with a visible irregular tail.
+Note that the test statistics produced by the LOO method are more dispersed than normal on both tails, which may negatively impact both the type I error control and power.